chiragatal/cook_eat/PREVIEW-TESTING.md

 If you see the "Log in to Vercel" page during tests:

-1. Make sure you're using the correct testing script:
-   - Use `npm run test:e2e` for local testing (no Vercel login required)
-   - Use `npm run test:preview` for preview testing (may require Vercel login)

-2. If you need to test against the preview deployment, add your Vercel credentials to `.env.test`:
+1. Add your Vercel credentials to `.env.test`:
    ```
    VERCEL_EMAIL=your.email@example.com
    VERCEL_PASSWORD=your-vercel-password
    ```

-3. Check that your `TEST_BASE_URL` is set correctly in `.env.test`:
-   - For local testing: `TEST_BASE_URL=http://localhost:3000`
-   - For preview testing: `TEST_BASE_URL=https://cook-eat-preview.vercel.app`
+2. Check that the Vercel preview deployment is accessible (it should be configured as public in vercel.json)

 ## Error Handling